-The Pedagogical Model: Problem-Based Learning, Youth Development and Community Building student.
-Within this context, at the same time that universities began to forge authentic partnerships with distressed communities, it is critical to also create an environment that encourages scholars to develop pedagogical approaches to grapple with this issue.
-In this sense, the creation of pedagogic approaches that will lead to authentic learning and transform the culture of schools, is a critical first task in the construction of a school-centered model of community development, which makes youth development its focal point.
+Linking students and their schools to the community development process requires the evolution of a theory of learning and instructional strategy capable of developing students' critical thinking abilities.
+Such a task demands the transformation of both teacher and student.
+Within this context, at the same time that universities begin to forge authentic partnerships with distressed communities, it is critical to also create an environment that encourages scholars to develop pedagogical approaches to grapple with this issue.
+In this sense, the creation of pedagogic approaches that will lead to authentic learning and transform the culture of schools is a critical first task in the construction of a school-centered model of community development that makes youth development its focal point.